cuernodegazpacho/legotrain/README.md

 They will hold at each station for a certain time (randomly chosen) and then start moving in automatic mode.

+The system was envisioned to support the manual input of speed and stop commands from the user even when in automatic mode.
+This functionality wasn't extensively tested yet, so one may expect problems when manually interfering with the trains running in auto mode.

 ### Vision sensors

 The 88007 sensors can have trouble in telling apart many of the colors available in LEGO